Roynecro97/cachedcomplete/README.md

-Without any interference argparse's parsers cannot be serialized using pickle, because the default type is defined within the parser's `__init__` function. cachedcomplete replaces the default type with a identical type that can be pickled.
+Without any interference argparse's parsers cannot be serialized using pickle, because the default type is defined within the parser's `__init__` function. cachedcomplete replaces the default type with an identical type that can be pickled (this is only done when cachedcomplete detects that the default type is still the default identity function).

 ## Usage